Matty Laidlaw

-Matty Laidlaw (born 22 January 2004) is an English professional rugby league footballer who plays as a for Hull F.C. in the Super League.
+Matty Laidlaw (born 22 January 2004) is an English professional rugby league footballer who plays as a for Hunslet RLFC in the RFL Championship, on one-week loan from Hull FC in the Super League.

+Playing career

 Hull FC

 In 2022 he made his Hull début in the Super League against Hull Kingston Rovers.

 Keighley Cougars (loan)

 On 14 July 2023 he joined Keighley Cougars on loan for the rest of 2023 to gain valuable game time playing in the RFL Championship.